The role of data analytics in revolutionizing the insurance industry

 02 Data architecture design

-03 Data modelling
+03 Data modeling

 04 Data ingestion